hassio-addons/addon-grafana/README.md

 1. Install the "Grafana" add-on.
 1. Start the "Grafana" add-on.
 1. Check the logs of the "Grafana" to see if everything went well.
-1. Open the Web UI and login with: admin / hassio.
+1. Open the Web UI and log in with: admin / hassio.
    Be sure to change the logins, once logged in.

 **NOTE**: Do not add this repository to Hass.io, please use: